New York Solar – Everything You Need to Know

 The price customers pay for electricity isn’t necessarily set by state policy, but the local energy landscape and regulations will affect how much people are paying on their power bills.
 This price is critical because it is the utilities’ price that you will be offsetting with your solar energy system.
 The higher the price-per-kWh, the more money you could be saving.
 Customers in New York paid an average price of 18.28 cents per kilowatt-hour in October 2016 which is much higher than the national average of 12.45 cents and ranks 8th-highest in the country.

 These prices mean that New Yorkers stand to profit nicely from installing solar compared to other states.
 Also keep in mind that utility companies usually increase rates on a regular basis to keep up with inflation and costs.
-In New York City, for example, Con Edison wants to increase their electric bills 5.2% in 2017.
+In New York, utilities typically raise rates about 1.7% each year on average.
 The beauty of solar is that once you install your system, you will be mostly immune to any of these price hikes and it will only increase the return on your investment.

 One of the most amazing things about going solar is that you have the opportunity to act like a tiny power plant for your community.
 It’s possible, depending on your system size and energy use, that your system will produce more power than you are using at any given time.
 The way your utility company handles this excess production is outlined in the state’s net metering rules.
 In New York, your utility companies are required to provide net metering availability for any residential systems that are 25kW or smaller.
 For most people reading this, there will be no problems fitting in under this maximum.

 As far as rating net metering services go, it all comes down to whether or not your utility allows it and then how much money the utility will give you for the power you’re producing.
 New York requires that utilities pay the “full retail” price to customers for their energy.
 Over the course of the year, all of the excess power you generate will is tallied up and paid to you at the end of the year as an “avoided cost” payment.